Angela Moore: This doesn't make any sense.

 and Willing Suspension of Disbelief

 to some degree in order to accept the premise of the story.
 Otherwise, if a character knows exactly what type of story they're in and what to do to get out of their story in a quick, easy and painless fashion, they're going to do it, and consequently lead an easy, trouble-free life, and... why are we watching them again?

 can be just as unrealistic and unbelievable as characters who are too Genre Blind

 , which can also damage the story.
 After all, in the real world, people don't often live their lives as if everything they do conforms to a series of overarching narrative conventions, so why would fictional characters?
 While the Incurable Cough of Death

 may spell doom in fiction, nine out of ten times in the real world it suggests nothing more than a harmless cold, so it's not entirely unreasonable that a fictional character might initially see nothing to worry about either.
 The more sophisticated works frequently balance a good sense of Genre Savvy

 with as many references to how this story differs from the ones the reader may have read, just to keep everyone on their toes.

-When a villain instead says "screw that!" and dodges every trope
+When a person decides to weaponize this and dodges every trope

 and Idiot Ball